IC e-card

 IC e-card (ICい～カード, Ai shī ī-kādo) is a rechargeable contactless smart card ticketing system for public transport by Iyo Railway (Iyotetsu) in Matsuyama, Japan.
 The card was introduced from August 23, 2005, succeeding the previous e-card, a magnetic prepaid card.
 IC e-card was the first smart card system by Japanese transportation operators with Osaifu-Keitai mobile payment service (Mobile FeliCa), preceding that of Mobile Suica.

 ICOCA was introduced on all Iyotetsu routes and services on March 18, 2025.
 IC e-card sales ended the same day, while recharging capabilities ended the following month.
-The card will remain usable on the Iyotetsu network until September 30, 2025, after which it will be fully supplanted by JR West's ICOCA and a digital ticketing system known as MICAN App.
+The card remained usable on the Iyotetsu network until September 30, 2025, after which it was fully supplanted by JR West's ICOCA and a digital ticketing system known as MICAN App.